 I much prefer the latter.

-If you would like to establish a succession plan for your family business that mirrors the second story, contact me today.
+If you would like advice on establishing a succession plan for your family business, contact me today.
 Together we can navigate the family dynamic and set up your business (and family) for multi-generational success.